 Below is a list of the types of screenings we currently offer and the provisions we make for accessibility in our cinema.
+All of our screenings are open to all, and everyone is welcome to attend whichever screening suits them best.
 If you have any suggestions of how we can improve our service further, please let us know.

 This is a service for blind and visually impaired cinema goers.
 For most films, a narration track is available which fills the gaps between dialogue by describing what is happening on screen.
 This can only be heard through special headphones on compatible films - if you wish to use this service please check when booking tickets that the film is audio described, and ask the member of projection staff at the cinema door for a set of headphones.